Goodka7/Threat-Hunting-TOR-/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-Searched for any `ProcessCommandLine` that contained the string "tor-browser-windows-x86_64-portable-14.0.1.exe".
-Based on the logs returned, at `2024-11-08T22:16:47.4484567Z`, an employee on the "threat-hunt-lab" device ran the file `tor-browser-windows-x86_64-portable-14.0.1.exe` from their Downloads folder, using a command that triggered a silent installation.
+Searched for any `ProcessCommandLine` that contained the string "tor-browser-windows-x86_64-portable-14.0.4.exe".
+At 3:30:55 PM on January 20, 2025, the user "labuser" created a process called "cmd.exe" on the device "hardmodevm."
+The process was located in C:\Windows\System32\cmd.exe, with the SHA256 hash of badf4752413cb0cbdc03fb95820ca167f0cdc63b597ccdb5ef43111180e088b0.
+The command executed was:<span style="color: green;">
+"cmd.exe" /c powershell.exe -ExecutionPolicy Bypass -Command "Start-Process \"C:\Downloads\tor-browser-windows-x86_64-portable-14.0.4.exe\" -ArgumentList '/S' -NoNewWindow -Wait"</span>, which initiated the installation of the Tor Browser, silently.

 **Query used to locate event:**